The History of Our Division

 In the early 80s, Marc Holman was brought in as the first full time administrator of the Division, a role he served in until 1987.
 He was succeeded by Jeff Holden, who helped the organization grow through the early years of Dr. Toews' tenure through 1994.
 Jeff was succeeded by Tatiana Bailey, Jeff Albers, Robert Keast, and Rod Hayhurst.

-Mary Freer has been with the Division since 2004.
-She has administered the expansion of clinical services, NIH grants, and industry trials.
+Mary Freer served as Division Administrator from 2004 to 2017.
+Mary administered the expansion of clinical services, NIH grants, and industry trials.
 Based on her many contributions, Mary was named Administrator of the Year by the Department in 2010.

 Dr. Toews served as Chief of the Division until his untimely death in October 2011.